Heap analytics for apps with Contentsquare

 Heap.startRecording(...)

 In addition to the bind() call, you'll need to add one or two options to your startRecording() call depending on your installation.
 In all cases, you'll need to enable the option to resume previous sessions.
-This allows the Heap SDK to adopt the Contentsquare SDK behavior of resuming an unexpired session between application launches instead of always creating a new one.
-If you have an autocapture SDK installed, you'll also want to set the option to turn off pageview autocapture.
-This will stop the Heap SDK from generating its own pageviews and instead rely entirely on the screen views from Contentsquare that are sent using Contentsquare.send().
+This allows Heap to adopt the Contentsquare behavior of resuming an unexpired session between application launches instead of always creating a new one.
+If you're using autocapture, you'll also want to set the option to turn off pageview autocapture.
+This will stop Heap from generating its own pageviews and instead rely entirely on the screen views from Contentsquare that are sent using Contentsquare.send().

 Heap.startRecording(